edamametechnologies/edamame_posture_action/README.md

      with:
        disconnected_mode: true
        network_scan: true
-       whitelist: github_linux  # Apply appropriate whitelist for your platform
+       whitelist: github # Platform-dependent suffix (_windows, _macos, or _linux) is automatically added based on the runner's OS

    # ... your workflow steps ...